Nicolas-Liu/Nicolas-Liu/README.md

 //A little about me...

 const nicolasLiu = {
-    who: "Self-taught software dev with a focus on front-end",
+    who: "Software dev with a focus on front-end",
     favoriteTools: ["React", "Nodejs", "Sass", "Figma"],
     askMeAbout: ["web dev", "app dev", "mobile dev"],
     goals: "Aspiring to be a full stack developer in the future",